Robotics and Energy Logo

 }

-“display: flex;” makes it a Flexible Box Layout Module, makes it easier to design flexible responsive layout structure without using float or positioning.
+display: flex makes it a Flexible Box Layout Module — easier to design flexible responsive layouts without using float or positioning.

 <body>